 The claimant solicitor should give earliest possible notification to the compensator of the claim and need for rehabilitation.
+In Portal cases this will be via the Claim Notification Form.

 Where the need for rehabilitation is identified by the compensator, the claimant solicitor shall consider this immediately with the claimant and/or the claimant's family.